 Software of Unknown Pedigree - SOUP

 Software of Unknown Pedigree (aka Software of Uncertain Provenance, aka SOUP) has been a term used primarily in scenarios where software/hardware/firmware governs a system that if breached or malfunctioning could have explicit implications on consumer safety.
-In fields like medical and utility industries where hardware, software and firmware are all tied to inherently safety-involved systems the term has been most prevalent.
-In recent years as technology becomes increasingly sophisticated companies and governments are putting the SOUP. term back on the agenda and in the spotlight.
+In fields like medical and utility industries where hardware, software and firmware are all tied to inherently safety-involved systems, the term has been most prevalent.
+In recent years, as technology becomes increasingly sophisticated, companies and governments are putting the SOUP term back on the agenda and in the spotlight.

-Veracode and SOUP
+CA Veracode and SOUP